ipfs-tech/cbor42/draft-caballero-cbor-cbor42.md

 The primary goal of this specification is enabling application developers to configure CBOR tooling for this profile, and for CBOR tooling to support such configuration, in as language-agnostic a way as possible.
 The historical design of this profile was to maximize determinism and simplicity for an internet-scale directed acyclical graph of CBOR documents linked to one another by binary hashes.
-These simple content identifiers, defined in Appendix A, are always expressed as bytestrings marked with tag 42 (similar in design to [RFC6920] Named Information Hashes).
+These simple content identifiers, defined in Appendix A, are always expressed as bytestrings of tag 42 (similar in design to [RFC6920] Named Information Hashes).
 All other tags, and many major and minor types, are forbidden to reduce ambiguity, and developers are encouraged to express many kinds of data at higher layers by using the supported types (such as strings or bytestrings).

 ## Requirements Language